keu/docs/astro/cli-release-notes.md

 You can now use `astrocloud dev parse` to catch errors caused by missing OS Variables, Airflow Connections, and Airflow Variables in your DAGs,

 When you run this command, the CLI runs several quick tests to ensure that your DAG code doesn't call any missing values.
 This includes calling all OS-level variables, Airflow Connections, and Airflow Variables to check whether each of those objects has a value.
-Additionally, this command runs prebuilt unit test using Pytest.
-This test is the same one that's included by default in your project as described in [Test DAGs Locally with Pytest](test-and-troubleshoot-locally.md#test-dags-locally-with-pytest).
+Additionally, this command runs prebuilt unit tests on your Astro project using Pytest.
+These unit tests are the same ones that are included by default with your project as described in [Test DAGs Locally with Pytest](test-and-troubleshoot-locally.md#test-dags-locally-with-pytest).

-Generally speaking, `astrocloud dev parse` is a more robust but less customizable testing command than `astro dev pytest`.
+Generally speaking, `astrocloud dev parse` is a more robust but less customizable version of `astro dev pytest`.
 If don't have any specific test files that you want to run on your DAGs, then we recommend using `astrocloud dev parse` as your primary testing tool.

 ### `astrocloud deploy` Parses DAGs by Default

 :::danger Breaking Change